 Your utility bills can be a great barometer for your AC’s health.
 If you see a sudden, unexplained spike in your energy costs, your air conditioner is likely the culprit.
 This often happens when the system has to run longer and harder to cool your space due to an internal problem or blocked ductwork.
 You might also notice weak airflow coming from the vents.
 When your AC has to overcompensate for issues like these, it uses a lot more energy.
 This inefficiency not only costs you money but also puts extra strain on the entire system, potentially shortening its lifespan.

-Your System Keeps Turning On and Off
+Why Does Your AC Keep Turning On and Off?

 Does your AC unit turn on for a few minutes, shut off, and then kick back on again shortly after?
 This is a common issue known as short cycling.
 It means your system is failing to complete a full cooling cycle.
 This could be caused by several things, from an oversized unit to a malfunctioning thermostat or a refrigerant leak.
 Whatever the cause, short cycling puts immense wear and tear on the compressor, one of the most expensive parts of your AC.
 Addressing this quickly can help you avoid a complete system breakdown and explore solutions for these common AC problems.